pivotal/docs-tap/scst-scan/explanation.md

 If targetImagePullSecret is set in the tap-values.yml, then a `private-image-scan-template` would also be deployed.

-If targetSourceSshSecret is set in the tap-values.yml, then a `private-image-scan-template` would also be dep
+If targetSourceSshSecret is set in the tap-values.yml, then a `private-image-scan-template` would also be deployed.

 The private scan templates reference secrets created using the docker server and credentials you provided, so they are ready to use out-of-the-box.
 We make use of them when running the samples.